foo123/FILTER.js/api-reference.md

 __Properties:__

 * `name`   the (class) name of the filter (should be the exact class name, since this is also used by worker filters to instantiate the appropriate filter)
+* `hasMeta`  whether the filter has meta data passed between processes (except the current image data), for example bounding boxes or other data (for example the `HaarDetectorFilter` returns the detected regions as metaData, while the passed image data are left unchanged)
+* `hasInputs`  whether the filter has multiple extra inputs (except the current image data input), for example blend filters or displacement map filters or alpha mask filters have an extra image input (the blending image or displacement image or mask image respectively)

 __Methods:__